-- A clinical service plan with a robust continuum of care that includes mental health, substance use disorders (SUD), and a plan to obtain specialty consultation when needed; a plan for data-driven clinical management; and a strong plan to provide care coordination as part of the clinical model.
+- A clinical service plan with a robust continuum of care that includes mental health, substance use disorders, and a plan to obtain specialty consultation when needed, a plan for data-driven clinical management, and a strong plan to provide care coordination as part of the clinical model.

 - For IBH implementation grantees, a viable business plan and pro-forma for sustaining the IBH program beyond the grant.

-If you are interested in applying for an IBH planning or implementation grant, please contact MHCF Senior Program Officer Scott Malloy at email@example.com.
-Grant decisions will be based on MHCF’s general selection criteria and the specific requirements for this initiative.
+If you are interested in applying for an IBH planning or implementation grant, please contact MHCF Program Director Scott Malloy.

 Find out about this year’s available grants.